RichardMidnight/wordpress/README.md

 # WordPress

-Notes about setting up wordpress on Raspberry Pi
+Notes about setting up wordpress on Raspberry Pi. popular competition is shopify

 Follows these instructions:  https://raspberrytips.com/wordpress-on-raspberry-pi/